Vijay Kumar Chaudhary: Political career

 After the demise of his legislator father in 1982, Chaudhary resigned from his job and won the subsequent by-election from Dalsinghsarai on a Congress ticket.
 He was re-elected from Dalsinghsarai for two more terms in 1985 and 1990.
 During this stint as a legislator from 1982 to 1995, he served as the Deputy Chairman of Bihar State Industrial Development Corporation (BSIDC) and Deputy Chief Whip of the Congress Legislature Party (CLP).
 He sought re-election again from Dalsinghsarai in 1995 and 2000 but lost the polls.

 Chaudhary served as General Secretary of Bihar Pradesh Congress Committee from 2000 to 2005.
 He joined JD(U) in 2005 and unsuccessfully contested the October 2005 Bihar Legislative Assembly election from Sarairanjan.
 He was appointed as the General Secretary and Chief Spokesperson of the party in 2008.
 He continued to serve in this capacity until February 2010, when he was nominated as the President of Bihar JD(U) and led the party during its victory in 2010 Bihar Legislative Assembly election.
 He himself won the election from Sarairanjan (Vidhan Sabha constituency) with a margin of 17557 votes and was inducted as the Water Resources Minister in the newly formed cabinet, assuming charge on 26 November 2010.

-He tendered his resignation from the Council of Ministers on 7 February 2015 to protest the continuance of Jitan Ram Manjhi as Chief Minister despite the election of Nitish Kumar as the Leader of JD(U) Legislature Party.

-He was elected as the Leader of JD(U) Legislature Party in the Bihar Legislative Assembly and staked claim to the opposition status.
-He was subsequently recognized as the Leader of Opposition on 19 February 2015 by then Speaker Uday Narayan Chaudhary.
-Post victory in the trust vote and Nitish Kumar assuming charge as Chief Minister for the fourth time, he was inducted as the Cabinet Minister for Water Resources with the additional charge of Agriculture, Information & Public Relations and Animal and Fish Resources Departments.
+In the 2015 Bihar Political Crisis, he was briefly elected as the Leader of JD(U) Legislature Party in the Bihar Legislative Assembly and was subsequently recognized as the Leader of Opposition..
+Later, he was inducted as the Minister for Water Resources with the additional charge of Agriculture, Information & Public Relations and Animal and Fish Resources Departments.

 He retained his Sarairanjan (Vidhan Sabha constituency) in 2015 elections with a margin of 34044 votes.
 He was elected unopposed to the post of Speaker of Bihar Legislative Assembly on 2 December 2015 after consensus was generated on his name among all political parties of the state, including the Opposition BJP.
-He was re-elected from Sarairanjan (Vidhan Sabha constituency) in the 2020 elections.
-He was inducted in the Cabinet of Nitish Kumar on 16 November 2020 and allotted the portfolios of Water Resources, Rural Works, Rural Development, Information & Public Relations and Parliamentary Affairs Departments.
+He was re-elected from Sarairanjan (Vidhan Sabha constituency) in the 2020 and 2025 elections, winning with a margin of 3624 and 20,798 votes respectively.
+During 2020-2025, he served as a Minister in the cabinet of Nitish Kumar, holding multiple portfolios, notable being Education, Finance and Water Resources.
+Post victory in the 2025 Bihar Assembly elections, he was reinducted in the cabinet and continued to serve as a minister till April 2026, after which he was elevated to Deputy Chief Minister, following the resignation of Nitish Kumar and election of Samrat Choudhary as the NDA Legislature Party Leader.